-Awareness of the symptoms of ovarian cancer is vital so more women feel empowered to go to their GP as soon as they notice something is wrong.
+There is no screening tool for ovarian cancer, so it's vital women are aware of the symptoms if ovarian cancer is to be diagnosed early.
+Women need to feel empowered to go to their GP as soon as they notice something is wrong.
 But Target Ovarian Cancer research has found that too few women know the symptoms to look out for.

 - Northern Ireland: The Public Health Agency ran an ovarian cancer awareness initiative.
 They also launched Be Cancer Aware to raise awareness of all cancers, although there has yet to be an ovarian cancer-specific campaign.

 - Scotland: The Detect Cancer Early symptoms awareness-raising programme has featured ovarian cancer as part of the #MySurvivor campaign but has not been the focus on any standalone activity.

 - Wales: To date there has been no specific activity on ovarian cancer.
 But in 2017 the Welsh Assembly Petitions Committee produced a report calling for a public-facing ovarian cancer awareness in Wales.

 Our campaigning journey in England